dapr/docs/concepts/security/security.md

 Sentry, the CA component, automatically creates and persists self signed root certificates valid for one year, unless existing root certs have been provided by the user.

-When root certs are replaced (secret in Kubernetes mode and filesystem for self hosted mode), Sentry will pick them up and re-builds the trust chain without needing to restart, again with zero downtime to Sentry.
+When root certs are replaced (secret in Kubernetes mode and filesystem for self hosted mode), Sentry will pick them up and re-build the trust chain without needing to restart, with zero downtime to Sentry.

 When a new Dapr sidecar initializes, it first checks if mTLS is enabled.
 If it is, an ECDSA private key and certificate signing request are generated and sent to Sentry via a gRPC interface.
 The communication between the Dapr sidecar and Sentry is authenticated using the trust chain cert, which is injected into each Dapr instance by the Dapr sidecar injector.